acmsnu/2022/README.md

 ## Step 3: Adding content to the new

 > Content can be added in two ways.
 You can either use the editor or upload a file.
 We'll be using the editor for this excercise.
-We can even you our local machine to clone
+We can even use our own PC to clone the repository and edit the files locally.
+You can read more about it [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 - Create a file with the name `<your-name>.txt` and add the following content to it.